mbeddr/mps-platform-docs/src/doc/docs/reference/included_libraries.md

 ## Changes in 2022.2.x

 - *3rd-party.jar* was removed again.
-That means that some JARs exist as standalone JARs again (e.g. asm libraries)
+That means that some JARs exist as standalone JARs again (e.g., asm libraries)
 - *externalProcess-rt.jar*: a jar file containing the external process runtime library, which is a Java library for launching and communicating with external processes in a platform-independent way.
-- *groovy.jar*: a jar file for the [Groovy](https://groovy-lang.org/) language, which is a dynamic scripting language for the Java platform that supports multiple paradigms, such as object-oriented, functional, and imperative programming.
+- *groovy.jar*: a jar file for the [Groovy](https://groovy-lang.org/) language, a dynamic scripting language for the Java platform that supports multiple paradigms, such as object-oriented, functional, and imperative programming.
 - *jffi.jar*: [JFFI](https://github.com/jnr/jffi) is a Java library for interfacing with native code using JNA
 - *jffi-native.jar*: Native part of [JFFI](https://github.com/jnr/jffi)
 - *jnr-a64asm.jar*: [JNR A64ASM](https://github.com/jnr/jnr-a64asm) is a Java library for generating ARM64 assembly code at runtime
 - *jnr-ffi.jar*: [JNR FFI](https://github.com/jnr/jnr-ffi) is a Java library for interfacing with native code using libffi
-- *jnr-x86asm.jar*: a jar file containing the [JNR X86ASM](https://github.com/jnr/jnr-x86asm) library, which is a Java library for generating x86 assembly code at runtime.
+- *jnr-x86asm.jar*: a jar file containing the [JNR X86ASM](https://github.com/jnr/jnr-x86asm) library, a Java library for generating x86 assembly code at runtime.
 - *kotlin-compiler-client-embeddable.jar*: a jar file containing an embeddable version of the [Kotlin compiler](https://kotlinlang.org/docs/command-line.html)
 - *kotlinx-metadata-jvm.jar*: [Kotlinx Metadata JVM library](https://github.com/JetBrains/kotlin/blob/master/libraries/kotlinx-metadata/jvm/ReadMe.md) provides an API to read and modify metadata of binary files generated by the Kotlin/JVM compiler, namely `.class` and `.kotlin_module` files.
-- *lz4-java.jar*: [LZ4 compression library for Java](https://github.com/lz4/lz4-java) is a Java port of the LZ4 compression algorithm that offers fast compression and decompression speeds1.
+- *lz4-java.jar*: The [LZ4 compression library for Java](https://github.com/lz4/lz4-java) is a Java port of the LZ4 compression algorithm that offers fast compression and decompression speeds1.
-- *util_rt.jar*: [utility runtime](https://github.com/JetBrains/intellij-community/tree/master/platform/util-rt) is a Java library that provides various utility classes and methods for common tasks, such as logging, configuration, reflection, and concurrency.
+- *util_rt.jar*: [Utility runtime](https://github.com/JetBrains/intellij-community/tree/master/platform/util-rt) is a Java library that provides utility classes and methods for common tasks, such as logging, configuration, reflection, and concurrency.

 ## Changes in 2022.3.x

 - *ant-imageio.jar*: [Ant ImageIO](https://ant.apache.org/manual/Tasks/imageio.html) is an Ant task that allows reading and writing image files using the Java ImageIO API2.
 - *tools-testsBootstrap.jar*: [tools tests bootstrap library](https://www.jetbrains.com/help/idea/testing.html)  is a Java library that provides test utilities and helpers for testing tools and applications.
-- *xml-dom-impl.jar*: [XML DOM implementation](https://docs.oracle.com/en/java/javase/17/docs/api/java.xml/org/w3c/dom/package-summary.html) is a library that provides an implementation of the W3C Document Object Model (DOM) API for manipulating XML documents.
+- *xml-dom-impl.jar*: [XML DOM implementation](https://docs.oracle.com/en/java/javase/17/docs/api/java.xml/org/w3c/dom/package-summary.html) is a library that implements the W3C Document Object Model (DOM) API for manipulating XML documents.